‘Bachelor’ Spoilers Week 6: Three Girls Leave Before Rose Ceremony In St. Thomas

 — The Bachelor (@BachelorABC) February 3, 2017

-Two-on-one date: Reality Steve‘s spoilers indicate that Danielle L. and Whitney will compete for a rose during this date but it doesn’t end well for both girls.
+Two-on-one date: Reality Steve‘s spoilers indicate that Danielle L. and Whitney will compete for a rose during this date, but it doesn’t end well for both girls.
 Nick reportedly sends Whitney home during the date and later in the show he sends Danielle home — something that may shock fans who thought she would make it far this season.

 Group date: The video clip above will give fans a hint of what’s to come during the volleyball group date.
 Rachel, Corinne, Raven, Jasmine, Danielle M., and Vanessa will split into teams of three for a chance to win extra time with Nick, but spoilers point to Nick surprising the winners and losers with an invitation to the group date after party.